-Gas fitters must issue a gas certificate of compliance to the consumer after completing gas installation work in any location, including homes, rental and commercial premises, caravans and boats.
+Gas fitters must provide customers with a gas certificate of compliance after completing gas installation work in any location, including homes, rental and commercial premises, caravans, and boats.

 Only people with an appropriate licence can legally fill out a gas certificate of compliance and certify work.
 Refer to the Plumbers, Gas Fitters and Electricians Act 1995 for a definition of plumbing, gas and electrical work and the requirements for a person to hold an appropriate licence.

 Electronic certificates of compliance (eCoCs) may be used in place of paper certificates of compliance, which will be discontinued on 30 June 2018.

 Penalties for not issuing a gas certificate of compliance

 Penalties for not issuing a gas certificate of compliance include warnings, expiation notices, disciplinary interviews, and potential legal action under Section 56 of the Gas Act 1997.

 Paper certificates of compliance will be discontinued on 30 June 2018.
 From 1 July 2018, gas fitters must use electronic certificates of compliance.

 Paper-based certificate of compliance books contain 50 certificates in triplicate and are available free of charge to licensed gas fitters and contractors and can be obtained in person from the following outlets:

 11 Waymouth Street

 |Master Plumbers South Australia||1 South Road|